zbackup/zbackup/README.md

 # Compression

-zbackup uses LZMA to compress stored data.
+`zbackup` uses LZMA to compress stored data.
 It compresses very well, but it will slow down your backup (unless you have a very fast CPU).

 LZO is much faster, but the files will be bigger.
 If you don't want your backup process to be cpu-bound, you should consider using LZO.
 However, there are some caveats:

-1. LZO is so fast that other parts of zbackup consume significant portions of the CPU.
+* LZO is so fast that other parts of `zbackup` consume significant portions of the CPU.
 In fact, it is only using one core on my machine because compression is the only thing that can run in parallel.
-2. I've hacked the LZO support in a day.
+* I've hacked the LZO support in a day.
 You shouldn't trust it.
 Please make sure that restore works before you assume that your data is safe.
 That may still be faster than a backup with LZMA ;-)
-3. LZMA is still the default, so make sure that you use the `--compression lzo` argument when you init the repo or whenever you do a backup.
+* LZMA is still the default, so make sure that you use the `-o bundle.compression_method=lzo` argument when you init the repo or whenever you do a backup.

 You can mix LZMA and LZO in a repository.
-Each bundle file has a field that says how it was compressed, so zbackup will use the right method to decompress it.
-You could use an old zbackup respository with only LZMA bundles and start using LZO.
-However, please think twice before you do that because old versions of zbackup won't be able to read those bundles.
+Each bundle file has a field that says how it was compressed, so `zbackup` will use the right method to decompress it.
+You could use an old `zbackup` respository with only LZMA bundles and start using LZO.
+However, please think twice before you do that because old versions of `zbackup` won't be able to read those bundles.

 # Improvements

 There's a lot to be improved in the program.
 It was released with the minimum amount of functionality to be useful.
 It is also stable.
 This should hopefully stimulate people to join the development and add all those other fancy features.
 Here's a list of ideas:

- * Additional options, such as configurable chunk and bundle sizes etc.
  * Ability to change bundle type (between encrypted and non-encrypted).
  * Improved garbage collection.
 The program should support ability to specify maximum index file size / maximum index file count (for better compatibility with cloud storages as well) or something like retention policy.
  * A command to fsck the repo by doing something close to what garbage collection does, but also checking all hashes and so on.